robusta-dev/robusta/docs/developer-guide/triggers-and-events.rst

 You're writing a playbook action and you'd like to support :ref:`manual triggers`.
 It's easy.

 All classes above with names like ``PodEvent`` support manual triggers automatically.
-When running the manual trigger users specify the pod's name and Robusta will generate an artificial event.
+When running the manual trigger specify the pod's name and Robusta will generate an artificial event.

 On the other hand, events like ``PodChangeEvent`` don't support manual triggers. ``PodChangeEvent`` cannot be generated artificially because it requires two versions of the pod - a before and after version.